software-academy/curriculum/Twilio/index.md

 How we teach it
 ---

-We have a module that helps you communicate with SMS and phones, using **software**.
+We have a module that helps you communicate with phones (SMS), using **software**.
+Once you have implemented SMS communication, **voice** is not much harder.

 Where you can learn more
 ---

-Twilio probably has a good startup guide.
+Twilio has an excellent [ruby startup guide](https://www.twilio.com/docs/quickstart/ruby/sms) for sending and receiving SMS.